The Scoop #11: Inside Pollen's Layoffs

-Layoffs, rescinded offers, hiring freezes, hiring slowdowns and a realistic look at the market.
+Details about the layoffs at the events tech company.
+Also: rescinded offers, hiring freezes, hiring slowdowns across the industry, and a realistic look at the market.

 The Scoop is a bonus series, covering patterns and trends I’ve heard within big tech and high-growth startups.
 Send me tips to email@example.com, as DMs on Twitter or on LinkedIn.
 I treat tips as anonymous.

 There’s been plenty of gloomy news in the tech market in the past weeks.
 It feels like we are entering a time when increasingly more parts of the market are cooling off.
 Could we say that that the tech boom of the past few years is over?
 This is increasingly likely.

 Inside the Pollen layoffs.
 Exclusive on how weeks after raising $150M, massive layoffs followed at travel and entertainment tech company Pollen.

 More layoffs.
 Carvana, Zwift, and Netflix letting people go.

 Hiring freezes and rescinded offers.
 Twitter, Wayfair, Redfin and Bolt join Meta in hiring freezes.
 Coinbase and Uber slow down hiring.
 YC urges portfolio companies to “cut costs and extend your runway within the next 30 days”.